Hypertonia: Pathophysiology

-Hypertonia is caused by upper motor neuron lesions which may result from injury, disease, or conditions that involve damage to the central nervous system.
+Hypertonia is caused by upper motor neuron lesions that may result from injury, disease, or conditions that involve damage to the central nervous system.
 The lack of or decrease in upper motor neuron function leads to loss of inhibition with resultant hyperactivity of lower motor neurons.
 Different patterns of muscle weakness or hyperactivity can occur based on the location of the lesion, causing a multitude of neurological symptoms, including spasticity, rigidity, or dystonia.

 Spastic hypertonia involves uncontrollable muscle spasms, stiffening or straightening out of muscles, shock-like contractions of all or part of a group of muscles, and abnormal muscle tone.
 It is seen in disorders such as cerebral palsy, stroke, and spinal cord injury.
 Rigidity is a severe state of hypertonia where muscle resistance occurs throughout the entire range of motion of the affected joint independent of velocity.
 It is frequently associated with lesions of the basal ganglia.
-Individuals with rigidity present with stiffness, decreased range of motion and loss of motor control.
+Individuals with rigidity present with stiffness, decreased range of motion, and loss of motor control.
+Rigidity is a nonselective increase in the tone of agonist and antagonist without velocity dependence, and the increased tone remains uniform throughout the range of movement.
+On the contrary, spasticity is a velocity-dependent increase in tone resulting from the hyper excitability of stretch reflexes.
+It primarily involves the antigravity muscles – flexors of the upper limb and extensors of the lower limb.
+During the passive stretch, a brief "free interval" is appreciated in spasticity but not in rigidity because the resting muscle is electromyographically silent in spasticity.
+In contrast, in rigidity, the resting muscle shows firing.
 Dystonic hypertonia refers to muscle resistance to passive stretching (in which a therapist gently stretches the inactive contracted muscle to a comfortable length at very low speeds of movement) and a tendency of a limb to return to a fixed involuntary (and sometimes abnormal) posture following movement.